mr-ravin/StrassenMatrixMultiplication/README.md

 # Strassen Matrix Multiplication

+This repository includes source code for strasssen matrix multiplication in C programming language for n x n matrices.

 #### Code Developer: [Ravin Kumar](https://mr-ravin.github.io)

 ### for N x N matrices in C programming language

 NOTE: this textual description of Strassen Matrix Multiplication is taken from [wikipedia](https://en.wikipedia.org/wiki/Strassen_algorithm)
-This includes source code for strasssen matrix multiplication in C for n x n matrices.

 Let A, B be two square matrices over a ring R. We want to calculate the matrix product C as